Public Services and Procurement Canada Asbestos Management Standard

 Access into areas where asbestos-containing material is present and likely to be disturbed by access requires intermediate risk precautions.

-Intermediate risk asbestos precautions are to be used when entry or access into an area is likely to disturb the asbestos-containing material.
+Moderate risk asbestos precautions are to be used when entry or access into an area is likely to disturb the asbestos-containing material.
 Action 4 must be used until the asbestos-containing material is removed (Use Action 1 or 2 if Debris is present).
 Intermediate risk or high risk precautions should be used for removal (depending on extent of removal).

 - Action 5